Skip to Content

 Easter basket clues, candle, coffee cup, nail polish supplies are great for building an Easter basket with clues.

-Each year, at Easter time, I came up with printed clues to lead her from one Easter egg to the next and she built the basket as she progressed through the clues.
+Each year, at Easter time, I print out some clues to lead her from one Easter egg to the next and my daughter builds the basket as she progressed through the clues.

-This came to be called an “Easter egg hunt with clues” and Jess loved it each year.Teenage Easter Basket with candy and clues.
+This came to be called our “Easter egg hunt with clues” and Jess loved it each year.Teenage Easter Basket with candy and clues.

 This fun experience gave us a chance to keep the Easter scavenger hunt going long after kids normally think they are “too old for it.”
 The idea is great for older kids and teenagers, alike.

-You can make the Easter hunt clues as hard or as easy as you like.
+You can make the Easter basket clues for teens as hard or as easy as you like.
 I also liked to add some other teen stuff to the basket too, and not just candy. candy, coffee cup nail polish and more supplies for a teenage Easter basket

 The basket was fun to shop for.
 Mini sized candy bars are perfect to put inside of plastic eggs and I also gathered together some fun beauty items, candles and a cute coffee mug.